 - George Washington University

-Analysis Group is an Equal Opportunity Employer – but other than that, they don’t have focused programs that could help with recruiting.
+Analysis Group is an Equal Opportunity Employer – but other than that, it doesn’t have focused programs that could help with recruiting.

 - Accenture, a Capgemini Consulting Competitor